santiment/sanbase2/docs/project-structure.md

 - Notify me when the work `Bitcoin` is in the trending word
 - Notify me when the address `0x123` spends more than 100 ETH.

-The signals code is located in the `lib/sanbase/signals` directory.
+The alerts code is located in the `lib/sanbase/alerts` directory.
-Signals are created and managed via the GraphQL API but when an alert is fired, it sends the result via one or more of the following channels:
+Alerts are created and managed via the GraphQL API but when an alert is fired, it sends the result via one or more of the following channels:

 - Email